-Our school seeks to protect children and young people against the messages of all violent extremism including but not restricted to those linked to Islamist Ideology, Far Right / Neo Nazi / White Supremacist ideology etc. Concerns should be referred to the Single Point Of Contact (SPOC) (usually a Designated Safeguarding Lead or Head Teacher) who have local contact details for Prevent and Channel referrals.
+Our school seeks to protect children and young people against the messages of all violent extremism including but not restricted to those linked to Islamist Ideology, Far Right / Neo Nazi / White Supremacist ideology etc. Concerns should be referred to the Designated Safeguarding Lead who has local contact details for Prevent and Channel referrals.
 They will also consider whether circumstances require Police to be contacted.

-- 10.15 Private fostering arrangements Where a pupil under 16 (or 18 with a disability) is living with someone who is not their family or a close relative for 28 days or more, staff inform the Designated Safeguarding Lead so that a referral to Children's Social Care for a safety check, can be made.
+- 10.15 Children in Care (formerly Looked After Children) and Private fostering arrangements Where a pupil under 16 (or 18 with a disability) is living with someone who is not their family or a close relative for 28 days or more, staff inform the Designated Safeguarding Lead so that a referral to Children's Social Care for a safety check, can be made.
 (A close relative includes step-parent, grandparents, uncle, aunt or sibling). - 10.16 Complaints Where complaints or concerns raised by parents or pupils will be taken seriously and followed up in accordance with the school's Complaints Policy.

-10.17 Support for Staff
+10.4 Support for Staff